 Harvard PhD and fellow, History Professor at Tufts of global intellectual history, and named a 2015 Emerging Scholar by Diverse: Issues in Higher Education, Kris Manjapra is a little bit special.

 Kris came to Iyengar yoga as a graduate student struggling with stress and anxiety.
 With guidance and commitment to the practice, he began to discover the intelligence of the body and found more than he expected, a different way of experiencing daily life.
 "Iyengar yoga leads us to explore and witness the relationships between the different parts of our embodiment, cultivating relaxation, balance, spaciousness and strength."
 Through close study Patricia Walden and Jarvis Chen, he received his Introductory Level I/II Certification in 2015, and spent a month studying at the Ramamani Iyengar Memorial Yoga Institute in Pune, India.
 As a practitioner of Iyengar yoga for the past eight years, his style of teaching is marked by joy, clarity of instruction, intensity, and kindness.
 His depth of interest in BKS Iyengar’s wisdom and philosophy is also often shared in his classes.
-An inner drive and passion to increasing diversity, inclusiveness and equality, has bled into his yogic life, where he is committed to offering socio-economic access to yoga into the communities he serves.
+A drive to increasing diversity, inclusiveness and equality, informs where he is committed to offering socio-economic access to yoga.
 He states, "Yoga practice shines light not just on our personal embodiment, but also on social formations of race, class, gender and sexuality, and I seek to teach within that light."